hosby-client/hosby-cli/README.md

 ## Overview

 Hosby CLI is a sophisticated command-line interface tool designed to streamline the development workflow for modern web, mobile, and desktop applications.
-It analyzes your project's codebase to automatically generate optimized JSON schemas, create type-safe API clients, and manage your data models efficiently.
+It analyzes your project's codebase to automatically generate optimized JSON schemas data models, create type-safe API clients, and manage your data models efficiently.
 With powerful AI integration, Hosby CLI intelligently interprets your code structure to create schemas that perfectly match your application's needs.

 ## Installation